 All Norwegian applicants must read and comply with the requirements in our national annex.

 From the Norwegian side funding is provided by the KLIMAFORSK and NORLOBAL-2 programs.

-If you have questions about the call and/or the requirements in the national annex you can contact Tarjei N. Malme who works with climate change and/or May-Guri Sæthre who work with development research at the Research Council.
+If you have questions about the call and/or the requirements in the national annex you can contact Lena Cappelen Endresen who works with climate change and/or May-Guri Sæthre who work with development research at the Research Council.

 The call is administered by The Social Sciences and Humanities Research Council (SSHRC) in Canada and there may be changes in deadlines and guidelines along the way.
 The deadlines on NFRF's announcement pages are applicable at all times.

 SSFRC will organize several webinars in May.
 You can find more information on the official website for the call.